unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
 The events themselves specify coordinates relative to the canvas.
 As a result, the *ChunkView* will need to request a re-draw in order to utilize the coordinates in any meaningful way.

+Since *ChunkView*s only draw partial landscapes, *ChunkView*s have to create and draw new *ChunkView*s as the user demands to look at different parts of the data.
+As a consequence, animations get "cut off" when the user demands new parts of the data, since newly created *ChunkView*s do not know the animation state of their predecessors.
+However, this is not as big a problem as it may seem.
+All a *ContentView* needs to do is ensure that new *ChunkView*s are not created or drawn while their current *ChunkView* is animating.
+While this seems like a decent answer to the problem, there are other cases where this argument is unacceptable.

+Sometimes, a *ChunkView* may wish to **handoff** data to the next *ChunkView*.
+Handoff is useful for things like fading tooltips: if the user hovers over a point to see more information about it, the tooltip should not vanish and then fade back in when the *ChunkView* is replaced.
+Handoff is not intended to apply to animations; *ContentView*s should not expect *ChunkView*s to handoff their animation states.
+Nevertheless, *ContentView*s should implement the handoff facility, telling each *ChunkView* about its predecessor (if applicable).

 # The PointerPosition type

 The *PointerPosition* type expresses the coordinates of a pointer (e.g., the mouse or the users finger) in an HTML5 canvas's coordinate system.
 A *PointerPosition* object has the following fields: